 If you are interested in learning more about the benefits of animal research, you are encouraged to visit the Foundation for Biomedical Research (FBR) and the National Association for Biomedical Research (NABR).
 Links to their websites can be found on the 'Important IACUC Links' page of this site.

 The University of Pennsylvania has an approved Animal Welfare Assurance by the Office of Laboratory Animal Welfare (OLAW) and is registered as a research facility with the United States Department of Agriculture (USDA).
-The Perelman School Of Medicine (PSOM) and the School of Veterinary Medicine (SVM) are both fully accredited by AAALAC International.
+The Perelman School Of Medicine (PSOM), the School of Veterinary Medicine (SVM), the School of Arts and Sciences (SAS), the School of Engineering and Applied Sciences (SEAS), the School of Nursing (SON), and the School of Dental Medicine (SODM) are all fully accredited by AAALAC International.

 Institutional Animal Care and Use Committee (IACUC)